Updated September 2019

 - Whether the injunction will serve any useful purpose

-- Whether there is evidence that the covenants will be or have been breached
+- Whether there is evidence that the covenants will be breached

 - The amount of time in which the covenant will remain in force